git-sgmoore/OpenVPN_Ipsec_L2tp_server_on_Digital_Ocean/README.md

 Insert blank line after `Subject:`.
 This is the body of the email.
 Press `CTRL-D` to send message.
 Sometimes pressing `CTRL-D` a second time after about 10 seconds is needed if message is not sent.

 ### <a name="fail2ban"></a>Install Fail2ban

+Fail2ban is a log-parsing tool that protects against brute-force attacks.
+It monitors log files for failed login attempts and can ban IPs that show malicious signs.

 ```bash
 sudo apt-get install fail2ban